pgeu/pgeu-system/docs/membership/membership.md

 individually selecting one or more emails in the membership list and targeting them.

-Emails are sent immediately, and also stored in the database.
+Emails can be scheduled, and also stored in the database.
 The stored emails can be viewed both by administrators, and by the specific members who received them.
 The system keeps track of which members received an email, but does *not* keep track of the exact